 While you may be wary of getting a credit card, it can be a great tool to help you build credit — if you use it appropriately.
 Applying for a student credit card is a good first step, since those cards tend to have less stringent requirements regarding your income and credit history — and college students often have limited amounts of both.

 Don’t sign up for a credit card just to get a freebie like a shirt or a ball.
 Instead, take the time to read the fine print and consider the annual fee the card charges (if any), the grace period for making payments, the interest rate, plus other fees and any rewards like cash back.

 Smart Ways to Use Credit Cards

-If you don’t qualify for a credit card on the first try, you’re not doomed to have poor credit forever.
+If you don’t qualify for a credit card on the first try, do not attempt to sign up for other credit offers as this can harm your credit score.
+Don’t worry, you’re not doomed to have poor credit forever.
 Try asking your parents to add you as an authorized user on their cards — as long as they have positive history with them.
 You can also apply for store cards, secured cards or prepaid cards.